cds-snc/gcds-docs/src/en/accessibility.md

 ## Contact us

-If you have any questions or encounter any accessibility barriers while using the GC Design System,‌ <gcds-link href="https://design-system.alpha.canada.ca/en/contact/">reach out to us</gcds-link>.
+If you have any questions or encounter any accessibility barriers while using the GC Design System,‌ [reach out to us]({{ links.contact }}).

 We’re committed to addressing any issues promptly to ensure an inclusive experience for all.
 Accessibility is an ongoing process, and we continuously strive to improve.